PronovixOutlearn/outlearn-d8coder/modules/grounding.md

 # Getting more intimate with Drupal 8

 Now that you know some basics, let's start building your Drupal 8 house.
-Or carreer.
+Or career.

 ## The structure of Drupal 8